SaliencyDetection/SpatiotemporalSaliency/README.md

 ## Region based Spatiotemporal Saliency (RST)
 Contact: Trung-Nghia Le (ltnghia@nii.ac.jp)

-* This is the authors' MATLAB implementation described in the above paper.
-The current implementation is not optimized, thus it runs slowly.
+* This is the MATLAB implementation of RST v2, an improvement of the framework described in our paper.

+* The current implementation is not optimized, thus it runs slowly.

 * This code has been tested on Ubuntu 14.04.